attackevals/ael/Enterprise/scattered_spider/Resources/AITM/test_certs/README.md

 # Test Certificates

-This directory contains test SSL certificates for the AITM phishing framework.
+This directory contains test SSL certificates for the AITM framework.

 ## Contents